 What is contract metadata?

 Metadata refers to any structured information usually extracted directly from a contract.
-Ideally, it’s stored directly against the contract record so the information can be easily linked, accessed and aggregated.
-Examples of contract metadata include:
+Ideally, it’s stored directly against the contract record so the information can be easily linked, accessed and aggregated, saving you from hours of contract administration.

 - Contract value